Measuring Our Impact

 Tourism has the potential to contribute, directly or indirectly, and therefore can and must play a significant role in delivering the SDGs which cover inequality, conserving and preserving the planet’s fragile ecosystems, clean drinking water, tackling climate change, and sustainable energy.
 (Tourism For SDGs).
 We use six of the SDGs (see further down the page) to help provide a framework for measuring our financial, environmental, and human impact in relation to each of the families and projects we work in long-term local community partnership with.
 We also aim to measure our impact on each of the national parks or nature reserves where we run tours in Mongolia but this is a long-term goal.

-Following is a few examples of the impact measurements we make in relation to each of the families we work in long-term local community partnership with:
+Following are a few examples of the impact measurements we make in relation to each of the families we work in long-term local community partnership with:

 - The location of each family